carissaeats/carissaeats.github.io/_posts/stories/2020-12-09-irvins-bopomofo.md

   </div>
 </div>

-I’m honored and ecstatic to finally announce that I’m a partner for the exclusive launch of IRVINS Salted Egg Salmon Fish Skin chips!
+I’m honored and ecstatic to finally announce that I’m a partner for the exclusive launch of IRVINS Salted Egg Salmon Fish Skin chips in North America!

 [IRVINS Salted Egg](https://eatirvins.com/){:class="nounderline" target="_blank"} chips turned a signature *Salted Egg Crab* dish, which became a local River Valley phenomenon, into some #DangerouslyAddictive snacks.
 As they say on their website,